Growth and scaling are very important for many businesses. What is scaling a business and why is it a trend among startups today?

 The best-known examples are service providers such as hairdressing salons.
 If the occupancy rate of a hairdressing salon drastically increases, the owner will have to hire staff accordingly, or even open new establishments!
 In this case, the model is not scalable.

-This is why scalability mainly concerns start-ups, as searching for exponential growth to make more money is part of their DNA.
+This is why scalability mainly concerns start-ups, as searching for exponential growth is part of their DNA.